Here’s some reader mail from Matthew that I found quite interesting:

 Let’s say you learn one new word and rehearse ten.

 This process means that you have the opportunity to see that one new word in the context of 10 others.

-No, the new word won’t always go together, but chances are that you will normally be able to make some kind of sentence using the new word with each and every other, which in many cases would total 10 new sentences.
+No, the new word won’t always go together.
+But chances are that you will normally be able to make some kind of sentence using the new word.
+And you can often use each one if you think creatively.
+Thus, in many cases, you would wind up practicing 10 new sentences.